jackocnr/intl-tel-input/README.md

 ## Mobile
 By default, on mobile devices we show a fullscreen popup instead of the inline dropdown, to make better use of the limited screen space.
 This is similar to how a native `<select>` element works.
 You can control this behaviour with the `useFullscreenPopup` option.
+The popup can be closed by either selecting a country from the list or by tapping on the grey area at the sides.

 <img src="https://raw.github.com/jackocnr/intl-tel-input/master/screenshots/mobile-fullscreen.jpg" alt="Mobile screenshot" width="270px" style="max-width: 100%" />